calidae/normandy-css/README.md

 $global-line-height: 24px;
 ```

-Our recommendation is to customize such variables at the beginning of the project.
+Our recommendation is to **customize core variables at the beginning of the project**.
 The value of these variables have implications in almost every layer, thus changing them in an ongoing project could carry undesired side effects.

 ## Daily usage

-The idea is that Normandy provides you with customizable constraints (specific values for spacing, colors, text sizes...) and a toolset of objects and utilities to build your interfaces.
+The idea behind Normandy is to use a [utility-first](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/) approach, where you use the Utilities layer to create your UI, and the abstract out your components when you see repeating patterns.

-Variables such as `$global-spacing-unit...` are the ones that you'll end up using the most.
+This utility-first approach, with the constraints of a design system, allows you to create consistent layouts.

 Picture this: you need to define a proportional CSS Grid gap in order to achieve a sensible [vertical rythm](https://zellwk.com/blog/why-vertical-rhythms/).
 You would do something like this: